 Laser dentistry is known for being associated with little to no pain.
 Laser dentistry is non-invasive and allows for extreme precision, making it less painful than other traditional methods.
 Lasers allow dentists to target precisely while avoiding any areas containing nerves, making procedures far less painful.
 You may feel some heat, but it should not hurt.

 Laser dentistry does not damage teeth.
 However, it can cause slight damage to the surrounding gum tissue.
 Gum tissue damage is a potential side effect of laser dentistry, but our dentists are professionally trained to work with lasers, so the risk is very small.
 They are very skilled at using the laser precisely to avoid any areas that could be damaged.

 What are the benefits of laser dentistry?

 The benefits of laser dentistry include less pain, less post-surgical bleeding, increased precision, a faster recovery time, and no sedation.
 They also can eliminate the need for drills in invasive procedures.
 Laser dentistry is an area of dentistry that many are wary of.
 However, dental lasers have been researched and are shown to provide many benefits.

 What are the most common types of lasers used in dentistry?

 The most common lasers in laser dentistry include rbium, Nd:YAG, Diode, and CO2.
 Each type of laser is used for different procedures and has different associated effects.
 If you have any questions or concerns regarding the laser type used for your procedure, please ask any of our team members!

-Visit our dentists in Plantation, FL to experience the difference that modern dental laser treatment can provide.
+Visit our Plantation, FL, dental office to experience the difference that modern dental laser treatment can provide.
 Call Westside Dental Center at (954) 251-0640.
 You may also request an appointment with Dr. Dham on our website.
 Please let us know if you have any remaining questions about the treatment options we offer using dental lasers.
 Dr. Dham can also review laser treatment with you at your next dental consultation.